Software-Defined X-Ray Imaging

 The ECS enables microsecond switching and closed-loop monitoring, allowing emitter-level addressing and projection-specific dose control.

-The HVG is designed for rapid load dynamics and high switching frequencies, ensuring stable spectral control under pulsed operation.
+The HVG is designed for rapid load dynamics and high switching frequencies, ensuring stable high voltage output under pulsed operation.

 Source, control and high voltage are co-designed as one architecture, not retrofitted components.